 - Residual Imbalance Energy

-Extra-marginal IIE produced or consumed at the start or end of a Trading Hour outside the hourly schedule-change band and not attributed to Exceptional Dispatch.
+Extra-marginal RTD Instructed Imbalance Energy produced or consumed at the start or end of a Trading Hour outside the hourly schedule-change band and not attributed to Exceptional Dispatch.
 Residual Imbalance Energy is due to a Dispatch Instruction in the previous Trading Hour or a Dispatch Instruction in the next Trading Hour.
 Residual Imbalance Energy may overlap only with Day-Ahead Scheduled Energy.
 Residual Imbalance Energy does not apply to Non-Dynamic System Resources (including Resource-Specific System Resources).
 Residual Imbalance Energy is settled as described in Section 11.5.5 and it is not included in BCR as described in Section 11.8.4.

 * * * *